ukparliament/ontologies/procedure/flowcharts/meta/parsing/business-steps.md

 	# BUSINESS STEP

+	hard code an array of start steps
+	# move this into procedure model alongside conclusion steps?

 	if the source step is a business step

 		if the source step does not have one input

 			log an error: unexpected number of inputs

-		otherwise if the source step has less than one input or more than one inputs
+		otherwise if the source step has one input

 			 if input has a value of UNTRAVERSABLE